smorello87/orals/Daily_Dissertation.md

 - Speculative Realism
 - [and literature... "neuronovels"?]

 Major decisions here include fusing "Affect and tech" to the "Posthuman body"; significantly cutting down the contents of Vision + Cognition (*Micrographia* had to go), fusing the Philosophy lists (they really present one trajectory on a question---which is historical and goes from Aristotle to Whitehead), and keeping Speculative Realism (because it's current and extremely interesting to me).
 There's still the literature section---not sure what will go here.
-Maybe memoirs about the brain, "neuronovels", as Jason Tougaw calls them.
+Maybe memoirs about the brain, "neuronovels", as J. Tougaw calls them.

 On the bus ride home today I also came to another decision about scheduling and list limits.
 1. Each list will contain a maximum of 25 works.
 Because I don't want to kill myself.